rishita2912/Hospital-Management-System-in-Python/README.md

 Note:-Only one person can book an appointment at a time

-In USER we can do all the things listed below
+In USER, we can do all the things listed below

-1.To view hospital's departments
+1. View hospital's departments

-2.To view hospital's doctors
+2. View hospital's doctors

-3.To view patient's residents
+3. View patient's residents

-4.To view patient's details
+4. View patient's details

-5.To view doctor's appointments
+5. View doctor's appointments